1Mill/notes/conferences/agile-open-northwest-2024.md

 * Limit WIP enables agility
   * Allows people to be responsive to changes in the environment.
 * "Name that tune" but for requirements
-  * How little info do you need to sole the business problem?
+  * How little info do you need to solve the business problem?
   * Often, just the missoin statement (e.g. user story), not a bunch of requriements.
-* A user story is a reminder to have a conversations - nothing more - because maybe that conversatoin will become obsolete by the time the conversation would happen and you want to minimize waste as much as possible.
+* A user story is a reminder to have a conversations - nothing more - because maybe that conversation will become obsolete by the time the conversation would happen and you want to minimize waste as much as possible.
   * Building a list of requirements encourages sunk cost falacy versus just deleting a single uesr story because you don't want that work building out requirements to be waste.

 ### I Are Wrong